Frequently Asked Questions

 What are my limitations after the procedure is done?

 Patients should refrain from sexual activity for 2-3 days.
-Your doctor will determine a post-procedure regimen that is right for you.
+This may extend up to 7 days if the area around the vaginal opening is also treated.
+Otherwise, there are no restrictions.
+Dr. Gandell will determine a post-procedure regimen that is right for you.

 For which patients is this treatment appropriate?

-The MonaLisa Touch is appropriate for any female who has gone through menopause, as well as those who are experiencing post-menopausal symptoms as a result of a hysterectomy or breast cancer treatments.
+The MonaLisa Touch is appropriate for any female who has gone through menopause, as well as those who are experiencing post-menopausal vulvovaginal symptoms as a result of a hysterectomy (if the ovaries are removed) or breast cancer treatments.

 Who in my area is offering the MonaLisa Touch treatment?

-The procedure is available from Dr. David Gandell at Rochester Gynecologic and Obstetric Associates' 125 White Spruce Boulevard office in Rochester, NY.
+The procedure first became available in Upstate and Western New York from Dr. David Gandell at Rochester Gynecologic and Obstetric Associates' 125 White Spruce Boulevard office in Rochester, NY beginning in July, 2015.
+He trained with the device and technique with Dr. Karram, who was the physician who brought the therapy to the United States.
+Dr. Gandell has developed a particular expertise with the procedure, and since providing the treatment has had many satisfied and gratified patients and couples.
 To schedule a consultation with Dr. Gandell, call 585-461-5940.
 You can also obtain more information about Dr. Gandell and Rochester Gynecologic and Obstetric Associates at www.rgoa.com.

 How much will the procedure cost?